Stuff Your Kindle Day: Discover books made free by authors for a limited time

 Customers say

-Customers find the book entertaining, with one mentioning it's a favorite topic to read and reread.
-Moreover, the historical content is informative, with one customer noting how it helped deepen their understanding of the events.
-Additionally, the writing style receives positive feedback, with one customer describing it as well-written and another noting it's an easy read.
+Customers find the book entertaining and well-written, with one mentioning it's a favorite topic to read and reread.
+They appreciate how it adds interest to history, with one customer noting how it helped deepen their understanding of the events.

 5 customers mention "Enjoyment"5 positive0 negative